ECMWFCode4Earth/atmospheric-explorer/README.md

 ## CLI
 *!!
 TODO.
 Example gif here as well?*

+[Refer to `help` commands.]

 ## APIs
 The high-level files containing functions to access the plotting APIs are in `./atmospheric_explorer/api/plotting`.
 You can also use util functions contained in the `data_interface` and `shape_selection` directories.

+[Add quickstart about how to use the APIs --> function call to create a plot from the start, i.e. package installation, to the end.

+TODO: add this static page on Sphinx, and also a similar one about the CLI]

 # How to contribute
 See the **APIs** section above for a quick summary about the API functions that you might want to edit and expand.

+[When you add something to the APIs you should also update the corresponding parts on CLI and UI!]

 ## Pre-commit
 This repo uses `pre-commit` to run a number of checks before committing (formatting, linting, tests ecc.).
 In order to enable `pre-commit`: